AnimaLibera/GeneralPurposeLicense/README.md

 ### Profit
 Profit means EBITA.

 ### Duration
-The License is from first Release of the Software on the Run for three Years.
+The License is on the run until Recall at Will.

-### Extension
-With new Releases the Runtime can be extended.

 ### Binding
 The Ethical Terms are not legaly Binding.